 But that’s not exactly what I mean.

 A “muse” is an official volunteer for the Schenectady Working Group on Girls.
-In the fall, seventh graders, many who have been specially invited by a school clinician, get to go on a field trip to have a Girls’ Day Out.
-It’s basically a girl-power conference, where girls might workshops on things like talking to parents or having healthy relationships, a panel discussion by 8th graders on surviving 7th grade, or activities like yoga or dancing.
+In the fall, seventh graders, many of whom have been specially invited by a school clinician, go on a field trip to have a Girls’ Day Out.
+It’s basically a girl-power conference, where girls might attend workshops on topics like talking to parents or having healthy relationships, a panel discussion by 8th graders on surviving 7th grade, or activities like yoga or dancing.
 Plus a nice meal (last time was my first Girls Day Out, at Glen Sanders–here’s some more information about it).
-After the conference, attendees are invited to join a Girls’ Circle, where they’ll meet every other week with a pair of Muses, who facilitate discussions, offer up some fun crafts, and advise about things like making goals and working toward them, dealing with bullies, or self-care, all with a school clinician nearby.
+After the conference, attendees are invited to join a Girls’ Circle, where they’ll meet regularly with a pair of Muses who facilitate discussions, offer up some fun crafts, and advise about things like making goals and working toward them, dealing with bullies, or self-care, all with a school clinician nearby.

 So, my co-muse and I (and yes: coping with the slightly goofy name might have been my biggest hurdle, but I’m willing to embrace it now) have been meeting with “our” girls since November, and in a couple of weeks we’ll end our sessions with a celebration at the high school, where the girls can invite a woman who’s a role model to them and the muses get to come along and meet them all, and then we spend a little time reflecting on our mutual awesomeness.
 Many girls wanted to continue to meet, so now there are Girls Circles made up of 8th graders and high schoolers as well.